Why Hire a CAI Reserve Specialist for Your Capital Reserve Fund Study?

 Every proactive community association should have a properly funded reserve account to provide funding for replacement of their infrastructure.
 BUSTAMANTE ENGINEERS principal engineer retains a Reserve Specialist designation from the CAI.
 With every project, whether small or large, old or new, a licensed engineer will be in charge of the capital reserve fund study.
 Each capital reserve fund study will include three phases: Physical Analysis, Reserve Analysis and Meeting Participation.

-Interested in our Reserve Fund Study Services?
+Interested in Reserve Fund Study Services?
 BUSTAMANTE ENGINEERS is here to help!

 Whether a 20-story high-rise building in the city or a 200-unit residential community in the suburbs, future financial preparation is an integral element in the life of the community.
 Capital improvements help keep a community looking fresh and prevent deterioration.
 BUSTAMANTE ENGINEERS will work with your association to create a Reserve Fund Study that is tailored to the needs of your community and will continue to work with the association to answer questions years after the study has been completed.
 Click to contact us online to discuss our Capital Reserve Fund Study Services today!